luikyv/go-open-insurance/README.md

 Runs the local development environment with both MockIn and the Conformance Suite.
 With this command the MockIn server can run and be debugged in the local host with the Conformance Suite.

 `make run-cs` \
-Starts only the Conformance Suite using Docker Compose.
+Starts only the Conformance Suite.

 ### Utility Commands
 `make keys` \